Five reasons to study civil engineering at Surrey

 What makes our civil engineering degrees different and what’s the secret behind our graduates’ success?
 Here we reveal five reasons why you should choose the University of Surrey for your civil engineering degree.

 1. Surrey civil engineers build a better world

-- Our research contributes to international guidelines on water quality for the World Health Organisation.
+- Our research is contributing to international guidelines on water quality for the World Health Organisation

-- Our project on the conversion of waste water into nutrient-rich fertiliser wins the UK-Philippines Newton Prize.
+- Our project on the conversion of waste water into nutrient-rich fertiliser won the UK-Philippines Newton Prize

 2. Fantastic work placement opportunities